 Once you’re all on the same page, you can then assess different methods of investing as a group of friends.

-There are a few different ways to invest with friends.
+There are a few different ways to start investing with friends.

 Set Up a Brokerage Account

-The low-touch way to invest with friends is to designate someone as account holder and have them open a brokerage account with the pooled resources.
-But that method may not allow for safeguards to protect your capital or empower each individual investor with decision-making power.
+One way to invest with friends is to designate someone as the account holder, and have them open a brokerage account online with your group’s pooled resources.
+But that method may not allow for safeguards to protect your capital, or empower each individual investor with decision-making power.

 Create an LLC

 You may also choose to invest with friends as a show of faith for a mutual friend or family member’s startup or business venture.
-In this case, it can be helpful to create a limited liability company (LLC) for the purpose of raising and investing cash, as well as to make sure there is an agreement laid out as to potential returns on the investment and whether investors will have any power in the direction and decisions the company makes.
+In this case, it can be helpful to create a limited liability company (LLC).
+And LLC can provide a structure for raising and investing cash, as well as making sure there is an agreement laid out as to potential returns on the investment and whether investors will have any power in the direction and decisions the company makes.